 Federal Safety Officers

-Audits are conducted on sites selected by the OFSC by Federal Safety Officers (FSOs) appointed under the Building and Construction Industry (Improving Productivity) Act 2016.
+Audits are conducted on sites selected by the OFSC by Federal Safety Officers (FSOs) appointed under the Building and Construction Industry (Improving Productivity) Act 2016 and are required to behave in line with the Federal Safety Officer Code of Conduct when conducting audits for the OFSC.
 FSOs are qualified WHS auditors with experience in the building and construction industry and operate throughout Australia.
 The OFSC liaises with the company and the FSO to set an agreed audit date.

 At the completion of an audit the FSO prepares an audit report including any Corrective Action Reports (CARs).
 CARs set out the detail of the non-conformance the FSO has raised against specific audit criteria.